 The successful collaboration between partners and the interesting results this project is bringing to light in combination with the battery life of the acoustic receivers allowing the continuation of the project, it made perfect sense to extend the project until December 2022.

 Data collection will continue until the end of 2021 with a year given to in-depth data analysis, report preparation and stakeholder advice and consultation regarding management decisions for the fishery.
-There is also exciting potential to extend the project to include acoustic monitoring of spatial ecology of other catch-and-release target species or to extend the data collection and infrastructure to other atolls such as Cosmoledo, the GT capital of the world.
+There is also exciting potential to extend the project to include acoustic monitoring of spatial ecology of other catch-and-release target species or to extend the data collection and infrastructure to famous atolls such as Cosmoledo, the GT capital of the world.

 Drifting Fish Aggregating Devices (FADS) are controversial contraptions used by the commercial purse-seine tropical tuna fleet worldwide to attract large schools of fish, increasing fishing efficiency and decreasing effort.
 The use of FADS not only contributes to increased catch and potentially overfishing but it also increases the percentage of juveniles and immature fish caught, an even bigger problem is the end-of-life of the FADS, most are not recovered and many are ‘lost’ becoming destructive snowballs that entangle marine life and get caught on coral reefs and seagrass beds of remote oceanic islands.